This storybook structure was originally designed as Sweden’s pavilion at the 1876 Centennial Exposition in Philadelphia.

 If you would like to donate to Swedish Cottage Marionette Theatre directly, please click here.

-Tickets must be purchased online before arriving at the venue.
+Tickets should be purchased online before arriving at the venue.
+Walk-up tickets are limited in availability.